 Computer Science vs. Computer Engineering: What’s the Difference?

 According to the United States Bureau of Labor Statistics (BLS), the computer and information technology sector is growing at a faster pace than most fields.
-With burgeoning job growth of 15 percent projected over the period spanning 2021 to 2031, IT and computing is rapidly emerging as one of the nation’s hottest, most in-demand industries.
-In fact, LinkedIn reported that careers in computing were “the number one source of new wages in America,” accounting for over 16 percent of U.S. wages, compared to 15.8 percent for management, 12.3 percent for sales, and 10.5 percent for healthcare.
+With burgeoning job growth of 15 percent projected through to 2033, IT and computing is rapidly emerging as one of the nation’s most in-demand industries.

 For students who are enrolling in college, whether at the graduate or undergraduate level, a computing-related degree can be a solid investment in the future.
-However, while economically promising, the trends around the IT field also raise several critical questions:
+However, while economically promising, the trends around the IT field also raise several questions:

 • Since the tech industry is so expansive, which type of degree is best for you?